databoy5000/project-4-client/README.md

 ## Project Planning Diagrams

 ### <ins>Flow Chart</ins>
-Setting the flow chart allowed us to brainstorm our way from a few different ideas to a sustainable one, and allowing us to manage expectations during the build across the team.
+Setting the flow chart helped us to brainstorm our way from a few different ideas to a sustainable one, and allowing us to manage expectations during the build across the team.

 <center><img src="./screenshots/Flow_Diagram.jpg" alt="Flowchart" width="600"></center>